Unseeable8710/NoteRibbon/README.md

 ## documentation

-go to the [wiki](https://github.com/unseeable8710/noteribbon/wiki) for documentation about noteribbon its features how to use it the versioning system etc.
+go to the [wiki](https://github.com/unseeable8710/noteribbon/wiki) for documentation about noteribbon, its features, how to use it, the versioning system, etc

 ## gallery